prolajumokeoni/The-Next-Web/README.md

-# HTML/CSS Bootstrap project (Clone of thenextweb website)
+# HTML/CSS Responsive Design Project (Clone of thenextweb website)

-This project is a responsive website application developed as completion of the HTML & CSS section of Microverse main curriculum.
-It is a collaborative project intended to showcase HTML & CSS Skills.
-It is a real-world-like project built with some business specifications.
+This project is a responsive website  developed in the HTML & CSS project of the Microverse main curriculum.
+It is a collaborative project intended to showcase  the use of media queries to make website responsive.
 It is a clone of the thenextweb website.
-It consists of only one page, that is the home page.
 It is adaptive to different standard screen sizes ( mobile, tablet, and desktop).
-It is developed with HTML and CSS solo.

 ## Desktop